Pygmy mouse lemur: Mating

 During mating season, male pygmy mouse lemurs have a home range that is much larger than the home range of females.
-It was found that males would typically roam long distances at night during mating season.
+It has been seen that males typically roam long distances at night during mating season.
 Males also tend to be heavier than females during the mating season compared to the rest of the year.
-This indicates that the testes of male pygmy mouse lemurs would grow a significant amount during the mating season.
-There has also been evidence of male sperm competition, seen through sperm plugs in females which indicate the importance of prevention of additional matings in females.
+This indicates that the testes of male pygmy mouse lemurs grow a significant amount during the mating season.
+There is also evidence of male sperm competition, seen through sperm plugs in females which indicate the importance of prevention of additional matings in females.

 Hibernation

 During the dry season, pygmy mouse lemurs enter a state of inactivity to save energy.
-This is possible for them in natural conditions when their body temperatures are below 28 C. Compared to males, female pygmy mouse lemurs are more likely to enter this type of hibernation which results in the sex ratio being skewed to one side.
-However, when the pygmy mouse lemurs live in areas where the temperatures are relatively higher, the sex ratio is more even.
+This is possible for them in natural conditions when their body temperatures are below 28 C. Compared to males, female pygmy mouse lemurs are more likely to enter this type of hibernation which leads to a skewed sex ratio.
+However, when the pygmy mouse lemurs live in areas where the temperatures are relatively higher, the sex ratio is more balanced.
 This is because higher temperatures make it difficult for the lemurs to remain in hibernation for a long time.
-For those living in cooler temperatures, metabolic rates drop by about 86% compared to the normal metabolic rates.
+For those living in cooler temperatures, metabolic rates drop by about 86% compared to their normal metabolic rates.

 Genetics

 For many years, pygmy mouse lemurs were not considered to be a different species when compared to other mouse lemurs.
 However, recently there have been studies that show that there are large genetic differences of the DNA.
 This made it evident that the pymgy mouse lemur could be classified into its own species, rather than being grouped with another species of mouse lemur.
-Even with these morphological differences found among the species of mouse lemurs, there is still more need for studies to be doen on the chromosome variation of all the mouse lemur species.
+Even with these morphological differences found among the species of mouse lemurs, studies need to be done with a focus on chromosome variation of all the mouse lemur species.